How to Track Docker Hub Metrics

 Conclusion

 I started this project out of interest to see how quickly images were being pulled and to understand the integration of 3rd party Prometheus Exporters.
-I learned a lot and hopefully you can use it to watch your Docker image pulls sky rocket.
+I learned a lot, and hopefully, you can use it to watch your Docker image pulls skyrocket.

 Follow me

-If you liked this article be sure to Follow Me on Twitter to stay updated!
+If you liked this article, Follow Me on Twitter to stay updated!